 Skiing (and snowboarding – don’t worry, we didn’t forget you!) just a few hours from New York City feels pretty magical.
-With the Catskills and the Adirondacks both within five hours, there’s plenty of options for quick day trips, long weekends, and even entire season rentals.
+With the Catskills and the Adirondacks both within five hours, there’s plenty of options for quick day trips, weekends and extended holidays.
+Below, find our intel on six Upstate ski mountains, paired with getaway recommendations including the best hotels and vacation rentals nearby.

 After reaching Gore’s summit, pause to take in the vistas of the Adirondack Mountains before heading down the slopes.
 Photo c/o Gore Mountain